tmigimatsu/cs225a-dist/README.md

 11. Install Chai

-    Download and extract the appropriate (Windows or Mac) release from : http://www.chai3d.org/download/releases Cd into the extracted folder
+    Download and extract the multiplatform release from : http://www.chai3d.org/download/releases Cd into the extracted folder

     ```